AP Exclusive: DEA agent accused of conspiring with cartel

 The case has raised concerns within the DEA that the conspiracy may have compromised undercover operations and upend criminal cases.

-Irizarry and his wife posted $10,000 bond each and were released.
-The DEA referred comment to the Justice Department and messages to Irizarry’s attorney were not immediately returned.
+Irizarry and his wife posted $10,000 bond each and were released later Friday.
+Nathalia Gómez-Irizarry declined to comment to AP and closed the door at the house she shares with her husband, saying he wasn’t home.
+Messages to Irizarry’s attorney were not immediately returned.
+The DEA referred comment to the Justice Department.

 “Mr. Yabrudi has been waiting for almost two years for this day,” said Leonardo Concepcion.
 “It's time that the puppet masters who pulled his strings and abused their authority over him are made to answer for their actions.”